bhits/admin-portal-ui/README.md

 [//]: # (## Notes)

 [//]: # (## Contribute)

+## License
+View [license](https://github.com/bhits/admin-portal-ui/blob/master/LICENSE) information for the software contained in this repository.

 ## Contact
 If you have any questions, comments, or concerns please see [Consent2Share](https://bhits.github.io/consent2share/) page